 And it's more than just games.
 Users can attend concerts, drop into birthday parties, and grab real estate in a pretend town.

 Oiselle is a women’s running apparel brand that wanted to create an online brand community around the joy of exercise.
-Their Mighty Network, Oiselle Volée, started as a place to find a running partner, but over the pandemic expanded to host powerful conversations and exciting virtual events for its 4,000 members.
+Their Mighty Network, Oiselle Volée, started as a place to find a running partner, but expanded to host powerful conversations and exciting virtual events for its 4,000 members.